LoyaltyGM/sui_loyalty_gm/docs/loyalty_system.md

 Loyalty System Module.
 This module contains the implementation of the Loyalty System.
-Module for creating and managing loyalty systems by the admin and verifying tasks by the verifier.
+Module for creating and managing loyalty systems by the admin and verifying quests by the verifier.

 -  [Resource `AdminCap`](#0x0_loyalty_system_AdminCap)